brettmariani923/privacy-policy.md/README.md

 Obtain consent before capturing another person’s screen

-Not use Scout to harm, spy on, or monitor others
+Not misuse Scout to harm or spy on others

 Maintain a valid subscription email

-Scout is not a surveillance tool.
+Scout must not be used as a surveillance tool.

 📌 4.
 Monitoring Features & User Consent

-By using Scout, you acknowledge that Scout may:
+By using Scout, you agree that Scout may:

-✔ Capture screenshots — only on blocked site visits
+✔ Capture screenshots only on blocked site visits

 ✔ Email those screenshots to your chosen address

-✔ Send alerts when monitoring is toggled
+✔ Send monitoring on/off alerts

-✔ Send an uninstall alert
+✔ Send uninstall notifications

-✔ Never capture data without your configuration
+✔ Never capture data unless you configure it

-You are responsible for complying with privacy laws in your region.
+You are responsible for ensuring Scout is used lawfully in your region.

 📌 5.
 Subscription & Billing (Stripe)

-Subscriptions are managed through Stripe.
+Subscriptions are handled through Stripe.

 By subscribing, you authorize:

-Monthly recurring payments
+Monthly recurring charges

-Automatic renewals
+Automatic renewal

-Secure storage of payment info through Stripe (not Scout)
+Secure handling of payment info via Stripe

-You may cancel at any time; access continues through the billing cycle.
+You may cancel anytime.

 📌 6.
 Refund Policy

-Refunds may be offered for:
+Refunds may be granted for:

 Duplicate charges

 Billing errors

-Service-related issues
+Technical issues preventing use

-Contact {your support email} for help.
+Contact {your support email} for refund inquiries.
-Mid-cycle cancellations are not automatically refunded.

 📌 7.
 Acceptable Use Policy

 You may NOT use Scout to:

-Spy on other users
+Spy on individuals

-Capture screenshots of others without consent
+Capture screenshots without consent

-Monitor employees, students, or third parties
+Monitor employees, students, or others unlawfully

-Violate website terms
+Violate website Terms of Service

-Circumvent Google/Chrome security rules
+Circumvent Chrome or Google security features

-Violations may result in termination or legal consequences.
+Violation may result in suspension or legal action.

 📌 8.
 Data Handling & Privacy

 Scout follows the Privacy Policy.
-By using Scout, you understand that:
+By using Scout, you understand:

 Screenshots are temporary

-No browsing history is stored
+Browsing history is never stored

 Subscription checks use your email

-Data is encrypted in transit
+All data is encrypted in transit

 📌 9.
 Uninstall Behavior

-Scout may send an email when the extension is uninstalled.
+Scout may send an email when removed from Chrome.
-This includes only your configured email address.
+This message contains only your configured email address.

-No screenshots, logs, or browsing data are sent.
+No data beyond that is transmitted.

 📌 10.
 Intellectual Property

-Scout’s:
+All Scout:

 Code